jdc-cunningham/modular-pi-cam/DEVLOG.md

 - [ ] design and print lens wrappers for 16mm 10MP lens
 - [ ] consolidate/update camera software as Pelicam

+### 03/12/2024

+11:19 AM

+Back on... while I feel like it's a waste of time, I am going to go to the park when I get the lens from my mailbox

+I want to see (with my own eyes, Vader) the 10MP resolving power

+11:35 PM

+Printing the HQ cam mount

+I had thought about printing the top plate as an aesthetic design on the camera plates vs. having to do supporst which makes it look uglier

+11:40 AM

+Yeah I just did it... sucks mine is ugly, don't want to reprint right now

+---

 ### 03/11/2024

 10:59 AM